jdansb/jdansb.github.io/README.md

 # Certificates
-- Best poster -Autumn Meeting Brazilian Physical Society, Belém.
+- Best poster - Autumn Meeting Brazilian Physical Society, Belém.
 (2025)
 - Introduction to philosophy: from the pre-Socratics to Sartre - Glauber Ataide (2024)
 - Review for the journal Ecological Modelling (2024)
 - Proficiency in reading in the English language - Federal University of Santa Catarina (2022)
 - Chinese Bridge - Hebei Normal University (2021)
 - Chinese for Beginners - Peking University (2021),
 - English B2 (CEFR) - English Live (2021)
 - National Meeting of Mathematical Modeling (2021):
   - Data Workshop
   - Compartmental models in complex networks